doganulus/montre/README.md

   make && make install
   ```

-  It will install Montre with default prefix /usr/local.
-You can modify Makefile if you would like to install a custom location.
+  It will install Montre with the default prefix /usr/local.
+You can modify Makefile if you would like to install to a custom location.

-## Documentation
+# Documentation

   * Timed Pattern Matching.
   * Online Timed Pattern Matching using Derivatives.